xemonix0/Cherry-Doom/docs/woofhud.md

 HUD modes without a paragraph remain unchanged.
 Widgets which are not mentioned in a paragraph will *never* be visible in the respective HUD mode.
 So, it is a good idea to *always* include the five widgets which make up the `hud 0` paragraph in the example above in *any* other paragraph.

-It is currently impossible to use the WOOFHUD lump to modify the appearance of the Status Bar or the Crispy HUD.
-However, when using the Crispy HUD or the Automap, the visible widgets will align corresponding to the last active HUD mode.
+When using the Nugget HUD, its own widget positioning will be used instead.
+When using the Automap with Overlay Mode Off, the visible widgets will align corresponding to the last active HUD mode.